The Ultimate Guide to Beef

 How to Cook Steak in the Oven

 - Heat a skillet on the stove with a bit of oil ( 1/2 Tablespoon or less.)
-When oil is hot, sear each side of the steak(s) for approximately 1 minute to lock in the juices.
+When the oil is hot, sear each side of the steak(s) for approximately 1 minute to lock in the juices.

 - At the same time, turn the oven onto the Broil setting.

-- After searing, transfer to an oven safe dish or skillet and place in the oven on the broil setting.
+- After searing, transfer to an oven-safe dish or skillet and place in the oven on the broil setting.

-- Cook on broil for three minutes, remove the skillet (with an oven safe glove) and flip the steak in the pan and return it to cook for another three minutes.
+- Cook on broil for three minutes, remove the skillet (with an oven-safe glove) and flip the steak in the pan and return it to cook for another three minutes.

 - When the steak has cooked for a total of six minutes, use a meat thermometer to test the temperature of the steak to make sure it's the desired degree of done.
-It's recommended to cook to 145 degree F and let rest for 3 minutes (medium.)
+It's recommended to cook to 145 degrees F and let rest for 3 minutes (medium.)

-Side Dishes for Steak
+Best Side Dishes for Steak

 - Twice Baked Potatoes